jwiegley/johnwiegley/drafts/drafts.md

 # Intro to translation of Rashh-i-`Ama

-There is a particular music and rhythm, and entrancin feel of being carried along, swept up in a verbal embrace.
-It's a written form of the sun breaking from clouds, a song of power, a revelation of mysteries long hidden yet never kept from view -- hidden by their own transcendent glory.
-I've tried my best to translate it in a way that, as an English speaker, conveys how I feel when reciting it in Persian.
+There is a particular music and rhythm, an entrancing feel of being carried along, swept up in a verbal embrace.
+It's a written form of the sun breaking through clouds, a song of power, a revelation of mysteries long hidden yet never kept from view -- osbcured by their own transcendent glory.
+I've tried my best to translate it so that, as an English speaker, it conveys how I feel when reciting it in the Persian.

 # Chastity